 Expecting a little bundle of joy is an exciting time in your life, and it is important to take every step possible to protect the health of your developing baby.
 After all, you have already implemented lifestyle changes such as abstaining from alcohol and attending regular prenatal appointments.
 For this reason, it is common for women to be concerned about having dental x-rays during pregnancy.
 As you explore your options, here is what you should know about orthodontic care and your pregnancy.

 There are many things to avoid while you are pregnant, and your doctor probably already gave you a list a mile long that is filled with things you cannot eat or drink.
 However, you can rest assured that both the American Dental Association and the American Congress of Obstetricians and Gynecologists typically consider a dental x-ray during pregnancy to be safe when proper shielding is provided.
+Most of the time, we will postpone the x-ray until after the pregnancy.
 Dr. Varghese can talk to you about the necessity of any prescribed x-rays and show you how our shields work to prevent radiation from reaching your baby.
 It is also important to note that most orthodontists, including Dr. Varghese, only conduct x-rays when they are medically necessary so the risk of having a rare one performed is very small.

 Due to the length of time that orthodontic treatments take, many women wear braces while pregnant.
 Typically, your braces should not cause you any additional discomfort during your pregnancy, and they should not hinder your ability to eat a healthy diet.
 You may need to balance your orthodontic appointments with your prenatal visits, however, so be sure to plan ahead.
 As you progress towards delivery, Dr. Varghese will provide you with more information about maintaining braces during your recovery.